OctoberWolf/MadeInAbyssBSFD-AP/README.md

 ---------------------
 Hosting a Multiworld:
 ---------------------
-1. Either download and use the default MIA_APWorld.yaml file
+1. Either download the .yaml here or generate a new one
 2. Edit the .yaml to your preferences and drop it in the players folder like normal

 ------------